I have a sore throat! Is it a cold, flu, COVID, or something else?

 Available vaccines

-How do I know I need to be seen in person right away?
+How do I know I need to be seen or get care right away?

 - A worsening headache